big-data-lab-umbc/aws-automation/README.md

 RunSingleVMComputing()
 ```

-6. Terminate all VMs on EC2
+6. Terminate all VMs on EC2 when finishing experiments.
 ```bash
 TerminateAll()
 ```